Shair13/CharityApp/readme.md

 # Conclusion

 Thank you for exploring Charity App!
-I hope this platform makes a positive impact in the world by facilitating easy and effective charitable donations.
+We hope this platform makes a positive impact in the world by facilitating easy and effective charitable donations.
 Your contributions matter, and together, we can make a difference! :)

 # Contact